Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

-During the bosenova, a fraction of the cloud energy is absorbed by the BH, whereas the majority of the rest is emitted in a GW burst, leaving just a small fraction of the cloud bound to the BH~\cite{Yoshino:2012kn,Kodama:2011zc,Arvanitaki:2010sy}.
-This reduces the size of the cloud and the effects of nonlinearities.
-After the first collapse, the cloud is replenished through superradiance until the next bosenova possibly occurs (assuming the conditions are such that nonlinearities can become important before superradiant extraction is exhausted).
-This superradiance-bosenova cycle repeats until all available BH spin is exhausted.
-Thus, at variance with annihilation and level transition, the signal from bosenova explosions is a \emph{periodic} emission of bursts, whose separation depends on the fraction of the cloud which remains bound to the BH after each subsequent collapse.
+\paragraph{GW bursts from bosenova explosions} As we discussed in Sec.~\ref{sec:bosenova} when nonlinear terms are taken into account, additional effects can arise.
+For example, for an axion-like field described by the sine-Gordon potential~\eqref{axion_pot} nonlinear effects become important when the mass in the cloud reaches a critical mass (cf. Eq.~\eqref{eq:crit_bosenova}) and a bosenova explosion can occur.
+At variance with annihilation and level transition signals, the signal from bosenova explosions is a \emph{periodic} emission of bursts, whose separation depends on the fraction of the cloud which remains bound to the BH after each subsequent collapse.